| My Favorite Albums |

 remaining nine albums, listed alphabetically, not by order of preference.

-I should emphasize that I make no claim of being objective here--these are not
+I should emphasize that I make no claim to being objective here--these are not

 necessarily the best albums ever, just the ones I enjoy the most.
 The main